NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Campaign Effects/Mixed Drink_ Prestidigitation.md

-You can cast [[Spells/Prestidigitation|Prestidigitation]] as a primal cantrip once within the next day.
+You can cast [[Prestidigitation|Prestidigitation]] as a primal cantrip once within the next day.

 *Source: Pathfinder #178: Punks in a Powder Keg*
 *OGL*